serengil/chefboost/README.md

 chef.fit(df, config)
 ```

-Initial tests are run on Python 3.6.4 and Windows 10 OS.

 # Outcomes

 Built decision trees are stored as python if statements in the `outputs/rules/rules.py` file.
 A sample of decision rules is demonstrated below.